I think it is the nostalgia that brings me back now that my brother has died, to that crumbling shack in the woods.

 “Of course I did that.
 She’s a murderer.
 I chewed them off so she couldn’t run.”

 So he brought me and Sara out there to Sardoonie’s shack.
-I thought that certainly it wouldn’t be where Sampson had said.
+I thought that certainly it wouldn’t be where Sampson said it was.
 I thought it would be imaginary as well.
 It shouldn’t have stood in that clearing where it did.

-Yet, there before us, just past the brambles it loomed, small and falling in all of it’s faded glory like it had stood there for years: the paneling hung rotted, infested with insects and crumbling away.
+Yet, there before us, just past the brambles it loomed, small and falling in all of it’s faded glory like it stood there for years.
+It defied logic.
+Everything in this clearing was burned before the rain…yet the paneling hung rotted, infested with insects and crumbling away.
 To go inside was to agree to tempt fate, exposing yourself to ancient jagged edges, rusty nails and tetanus infection.
-I felt a wave of shock ripple over me: a dilapidated structure standing as if it had been there, plagued by neglect for years, in what had been less than two years past an empty clearing.
-I decided that maybe I’d been mistaken and kept this to myself.
+I felt a wave of shock ripple over me: a dilapidated structure standing as if it always did, plagued by neglect for years, in what should have been an empty clearing.
+I decided that maybe I was mistaken and kept this to myself.

 That was the summer that I turned 13.
 That was the summer that we spent every day playing in that shack.
-Everytime we went there it stood there still as though it always had been out here.
+Everytime we went there it stood there still.
+Sometimes it shimmered like heat rising from the ground, but it was always there.
 That place was our secret.
 Our mysterious clubhouse.
 It certainly held something otherworldly as that summer is the only time I can recall the three of us getting along so well.

-We felt him coming and had hidden ourselves in the shadows on either side of the entrance.
+We felt him coming.
+Something inside told us.
+We hid ourselves in the shadows on either side of the entrance.
 The tension was thick and our breathing was labored, like we were huffing it down in gulps.
-When the door swung open, it was as though time had stopped.
-As though it had hidden with us in the shadows.
+When the door swung open, it was as though time just stopped.
+As though time hid there with us in the shadows.
 As though I were watching these events happen through someone else’s eyes.
 That moment stretches on for hours when I recall it.
 It all happened in slow motion.
 Sampson leapt out at him first.
-Somewhere in the back of our minds, something dormant had awoken in the three of us.
+Somewhere in the back of our minds, something dormant awoke in the three of us.
 It howled with territorial ferocity.
 Sampson pounced from his shadow onto Casey’s shoulders and went straight for his eyes, a hand for each, gouging them with his fingers until they were gone.
 I could hear a horse then, braying with laughter.
 I could hear its voice urging us onward in some forgotten, dark language that I didn’t know but could understand–the words primal and ancient.
 Sara took to his lower half, biting through his Achilles tendon like a dog until it snapped and he toppled to the floor.

 A disembodied voice whispered to me then, the words were inches from my ear.
 A hollow urgent command in muffled echo, like they reverberated invisibly behind the glass of a helmet that I could not see.
 They repeated metronomically to the sound of my thudding heart: “Do it.
 Do it.
 Do it.
 Do it.”